NORTHWESTERN MUTUAL & THE CUDAHY TOWER APARTMENTS

 The Mutual Life Insurance Company of the State of Wisconsin was founded in Janesville in 1857 by New Yorker John C. Johnston.
 Looking for better market conditions, Johnston moved the company to the quickly growing city of Milwaukee in 1859.

 There are two Northwestern Mutual buildings in the viewer photo, the East Tower on the left and the North Tower to the right of it.
 The East Tower was constructed in 1976, while the North Tower was built in 1990.
-The East Tower was demolished to make way for the new skyscraper, The Northwestern Mutual Tower, which opened in 2017.
+The East Tower was demolished to make way for a new skyscraper, The Northwestern Mutual Tower, which opened in 2017.

 The other building to the right of the Northwestern Mutual buildings in the photo, is the Cudahy Tower Apartments, which still exists today, but is now dwarfed by the new skyscraper.
-The original apartments were completed by meat packer and philanthropist Patrick Cudahy in 1909.
+The original apartments were completed by meat packer and philanthropist, Patrick Cudahy, in 1909.
 The art deco tower was added on in 1929 by Cudahy’s sons.
 A notable guest of the Cudahy Tower was First Lady Eleanor Roosevelt in 1936.